segmentio/segment-docs/src/connections/destinations/catalog/clevertap/index.md

 When you `track` an event, we will send that event to CleverTap as a custom event.
 Note that CleverTap does not support arrays or nested objects for custom track event properties.

 Please also note that the default logic for our cloud mode connection to CleverTap will lower case and snake_case any event properties passed from Segment's servers to CleverTap.
-Our device mode connection will do not lower case or snake_case any properties passed directly to CleverTap from the client.
+Our device mode connection will not lower case or snake_case any event properties passed directly to CleverTap from the client.

 ### Order Completed